kuri65536/GenieExamples/gnome-wiki/StringSample.md

         when "ruby"
             assert_not_reached ();

-    /* Vala offers a feature called verbatim strings.
+    /* Genie offers a feature called verbatim strings.
 These are strings in
      * which escape sequences (such as \n) won't be interpreted, line breaks
      * will be preserved and quotation marks don't have to be masked.
 They are
      * enclosed with triple double quotation marks.
 Possible indentations